 Upload lesson recordings to the classroom library

 If you are teaching synchronous lessons on Zoom or Skype, you have integrated lesson recording options within the app itself.
 Make sure to record your lessons and upload them in designated lesson recording folders.
-The lessons can be used by students who were not able to attend the live lesson and to review the content before a test.
+Then, the lessons can be used by students who could not attend the live lesson and review the content before a test.

 Assess your students formatively via polls, assignments, video, and audio answers

-Edmodo offers plenty of different types of assessment and your students might even enjoy being assessed for a change!
-On Class Dojo, the younger students can submit a video, draw directly on the website, send a photo, and parents can help them with the text entry.
+Edmodo offers plenty of different types of assessment, and your students might even enjoy being assessed for a change!
+For example, on Class Dojo, the younger students can submit a video, draw directly on the website, send a photo, and parents can help them with the text entry.